microsoft/PowerToys/doc/devdocs/modules/powerpreview/monaco/readme.md

 # Developer Preview (Monaco)

-Developer preview is based on [Microsofts Monaco Editor](https://microsoft.github.io/monaco-editor/) which is maintained by the Visual Studio Code team.
+Developer preview is based on [Microsoft's Monaco Editor](https://microsoft.github.io/monaco-editor/) which is maintained by the Visual Studio Code team.

 ## Update monaco editor